 The kitchen area

-The kitchen had a communal fridge, 2 toasters, toaster oven and microwave for your use.
+The kitchen had a communal fridge, 2 toasters, a toaster oven, and a microwave.
 Free tea and coffee were available.
-This area was bright and spacious made of mostly glass.
-The hostel offered a breakfast of eggs, banana, pineapple, with bread, jam and butter for 50 Baht.
-We had this on a few mornings and it was easy to do.
+This area was bright and spacious, made of mostly glass.
+The hostel offered a breakfast of eggs, banana, and pineapple with bread, jam, and butter for 50 Baht.
+We had this a few mornings, and it was easy to do.

 The laundry area

-Out the back was laundry facilities for you to use with washing machines and clothes dryers.
-The washing machines and dryers were 20 Baht each to use.
-This adjoined the communal toilet and shower area where there were male and female bathrooms.
+Out the back were laundry facilities with washing machines and clothes dryers.
+The washing machines and dryers cost 20 Baht each.
+This adjoined the communal toilet and shower area, which had male and female bathrooms.
 In the little stand at the counter, you could also find little sachets of liquid washing detergent for 10 Baht if you forgot to get some.

 What essential services are near the Connect Hostel

-The best thing about a hostel is that they always seem to have the basics that you really need on hand.
+The best thing about hostels is that they always have the basics you need.

-A fridge and snack stand in the lobby sold beer, soft drink, milk, noodle cups, crisps and more.
-Behind the desk was a coffee machine where you could get a hot barista-style made coffee or the iced variety.
+A fridge and snack stand in the lobby sold beer, soft drinks, milk, noodle cups, crisps and more.
+Behind the desk was a coffee machine where you could get a hot barista-style coffee or the iced variety.

 On the same street

-On the same street as the Connect Hostel you will find a few little shops that sell fresh cooked Thai food.
-There are alkso plenty of little convenience stores that are locally run and you will find plenty in there for your supplies.
+On the same street as the Connect Hostel, you will find a few little shops that sell freshly cooked Thai food.
+There are also plenty of little convenience stores that are locally run, and you will find plenty in there for your supplies.

 A bit of walking (under a kilometre)

-In under a kilometre you will find so many convenience stores like 7-11, plenty of Western-style restaurants, the Night Market, a chemist and some of the Chiang Rai tourist attractions.
+Under a kilometre, you will find many convenience stores like 7-11, plenty of Western-style restaurants, the night market, a chemist, and some Chiang Rai tourist attractions.

 Learn More: Visit the amazing Elephant Nature Park in Chiang Mai